 Using roped-access techniques, I am also able to explore poorly studied systems that play an important role in the forest canopy.
 Most recently, I have published an article on the responses of epiphyte species richness to environmental variables, including the size and shape of their hosts and the disturbance of their habitat.
-I am currently working on a range of other projects, including a review of the conservation research conducted by zoos worldwide and a structural habitat survey of the Rosalie area of Dominica.

 PhD student in Ecology at the University of Stirling (2017-present)

 Masters Degree in Environmental Science (MEnv) at the University of York (2012-2016)

 Demonstrator and Teaching Assistant at the University of Stirling (2018-present)

 Lead Habitat Surveyor for Operation Wallacea at their Dominican research site (2017)

 Habitat Surveyor and General Assistant for Operation Wallacea at their Indonesian research Site (2015)

 ----- They/Them/He/Him -----